-In 2023, the Company renewed its NCIB commencing on December 20, 2023, and expiring on December 19, 2024.
-Under the NCIB, the Company may purchase for cancellation, as the Company considers advisable, up to a maximum of 7,949,888 common shares, which represents approximately 10% of the applicable public float at the time of renewal.
+On December 17, 2024, the Company announced the renewal of its NCIB commencing on December 20, 2024, and expiring on December 19, 2025.
+Under the renewed NCIB, the Company may purchase for cancellation, as the Company considers advisable, up to a maximum of 7,135,070 common shares, which represents approximately 10% of the applicable public float at the time of renewal.

-The actual number of common shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Company, subject to a maximum daily purchase limitation of 33,781 common shares.
-The Company may make one block purchase per calendar week that exceeds the daily purchase restriction.
+The actual number of common shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Company, subject to a maximum daily purchase limitation of 36,288 common shares.
+The Company may make one block purchase per calendar week which exceeds the daily purchase restriction.

-For the three month period ended September 30, 2024, the Company repurchased 54,600 (third quarter of 2023 - 446,200) shares for cancellation for total cash consideration of \$1.0 million (third quarter of 2023 - \$6.0 million).
+For the three month period ended March 31, 2025, the Company repurchased 470,400 (first quarter of 2024 - 238,600) shares for cancellation for total cash consideration of \$6.0 million (first quarter of 2024 - \$3.3 million).